dniswhite/sliderDemo/README.md

 ==========
 <p align="center"><img src="https://raw.github.com//dniswhite/sliderDemo/master/demo/sliderDemo.gif"></p>

-Was curious about making a sliding cell and came across [SWTableViewCell](https://github.com/CEWendel/SWTableViewCell) and was curious if I could simplify.
-This is by no means an improvement on it but rather a test to see if I could do something simpler.
+Was looking into making a `UITableViewCell` that slides like what is found in the iOS mail app and then I came across [SWTableViewCell](https://github.com/CEWendel/SWTableViewCell) and was curious if I could simplify it a bit.
+This is by no means an improvement on it but rather a test to see if I could do something simpler and possibly easier to use.

 ##Usage